-Step 4: Choose an Adhesive Option
+Step 4 – Choose Your Adhesive

 Scoop your tile mastic or thinset out of the bucket with the edge of a V-notched trowel.
 Use a sweeping motion to apply the adhesive across the wall.
-Bare sure to cover the entire application area with adhesive.
+Be sure to cover the entire application area with adhesive.

-Next, start setting the tile at the bottom of your center line.
+Start setting the tile at the bottom of your center line.
 Leave just enough room for a bead of caulk.
 You’ll want to firmly press each tile onto the wall.
 Continue working your way outward in both directions.

-You will have tiles that need to be notched for switch boxes or wall sockets, for this you’ll need a wet saw.
-Luckily, you can rent a motorized wet saw from your local hardware store.
-Lay the tile on the sliding table and push it forward to make your initial cut.
+To use the saw, lay the tile on the sliding table and push it forward to make your initial cut.
 You’ll want to pull back and adjust your tile for the second cut.
 After your pieces are cut and applied, let your adhesive dry overnight.

-Step 8: Fill the Tile Joints With Grout
+Step 8 — Fill the Tile Joints With Grout

-Once your placed tiles have had time to dry, mix a batch of unsanded tile grout, following the directions on the carton.
+Once your tiles have had time to dry, mix a batch of unsanded tile grout, following the directions on the carton.
 Scoop a portion of the grout out of the bucket and smear it across the surface of the tile diagonally to the grout lines.

 Step 9: Finish

 After grouting, you are going to want to clean the surface with water and a soft sponge.
 Wipe across the grout line and be sure not to pull any grout from the joints.
 Give your grout 45 minutes to set, then you’re ready to apply caulk.
 Apply a thin bead of tub-and-tile caulk into the joint at the bottom of your backsplash, in corners and between the tile and any cabinets.
-Voila!
-Youa have now successfully completed your diy backsplash.